duereg/manager-readme/README.md

 Important: This is NOT meant as a replacement for actually getting to know each other.

 ## My Job
+I’m here to help and support you, to set context for what you’re working on, and to advocate for you and the team with the rest of the company.
+My management philosophy is one of (servant leadership)[https://en.wikipedia.org/wiki/Servant_leadership].

  - Work with Product and Delivery Management to come up with long-term vision for the team
  - Responsible for the long term health of all products in this area
  - Represent our area to the rest of the organization